We have to begin to imagine better digital pedagogies, more critical digital pedagogies, which go farther than the mere implementation of design.

-I have been working in digital learning environments since 1999, first as an instructional designer, and later as an adjunct instructor and English program chair.
-I've consulted with institutions and corporations including the University of Wisconsin-Madison, Marylhurst University, the Community College of Denver, Udacity, Instructure, the City University of New York, HASTAC, the University of Delaware, the University of Dayton, the American University in Cairo, and the University of Mary Washington, among others.
+Sean speaks internationally on matters of critical pedagogy, digital community, progressive education, social justice, and the role of imagination in learning and teaching.
+He's been consulted by institutions and corporations on matters of digital pedagogy, including the University of Wisconsin-Madison, the Community College of Denver, Udacity, Instructure, Experientia, Cengage, the City University of New York, HASTAC, the University of Delaware, the University of Dayton, the American University in Cairo, Iliff School of Theology, Warwick University, The Open University, the University of Mary Washington, among others.

 He received his M.A. in English from the University of Colorado at Boulder.